wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    For response "script" : "Latn", text was transliterated in English.

-A custom translator is needed to train a model to recognize and translate domain-specific words and phrases in specific industries such as aerospace, automotive, chemistry, mechanical, etc. Training is done by have pairs of documents (English and French, etc.).
-That run can take several hours, so <a target="_blank" href="https://aka.ms/DocumentTranslation">batch processing</a> is supported.
+A custom translator is needed to train a model to recognize and translate domain-specific words and phrases in specific industries such as aerospace, automotive, chemistry, mechanical, etc.

    <a target="_blank" href="
    https://portal.customtranslator.azure.ai/">
            portal.customtranslator.azure.ai</a>

+   Training is done by have pairs of documents (English and French, etc.).

+   10,000 aligned parallel sentences are neede to train a translator.

+   In addition to Microsoft Office formats, files with extension .ALIGN for parellel languages are perfectly aligned.
+   Translation Memory systems can export parallel documents in XLF, XLIFF, TMX, suffix.
+   Microsoft's LocStudio files have .LCL suffix.

+   Translation runs can each take several hours.
+So <a target="_blank" href="https://aka.ms/DocumentTranslation">batch processing</a> is supported.

    If you don't have admin